 Details of non-current and current liabilities are discussed below:

-Over the last financial year, total borrowings have increased by 16%.
+Over the last financial year, total borrowings have increased by 28%.
 Debt amounting to Rs.
-11,696.96 crore was raised during the year 2012-13.
-The amount raised through term loans, bonds and foreign currency borrowings was used for capital expenditure and refinancing, while amount raised through public deposits have been used for working capital purposes.
-The domestic debt funds raised during the year included term loans amounting to Rs.6,275.00 crore and bonds aggregating to Rs.
-1,540.00 crore.
-Foreign Currency debt raised during 2012-13 was Rs.
-3,881.81 crore.
+23,360.37 crore (including bonus debentures of Rs.
+10,306.83 crore) was raised during the year 2014-15.
+The amount raised through term loans, bonds and foreign currency borrowings is used for capital expenditure and refinancing.

 Formula used for computation of coverage ratios DSCR = Earnings before Interest, Debrciation, Tax and Exceptional items/ (Interest net of transferred to expenditure during construction + Principal repayment) and ISCR = Earnings before Interest, Debrciation, Tax and Exceptional items/ (Interest net of transferred to expenditure during construction).